MichalKaiser/Infrastructure_services/backup_sla.md

 ## Versioning and retention

 ### MySQL:
-Full backups are done daily at 23:10 UTC and incremental backups are done at 23:10 UTC on every day-of-week from Monday through Saturday.
+Full backups are done daily at 01:30 UTC and incremental backups are done at 45th minute every 6 hours.

 ### InfluxDB:
-Full backups are done daily at 22:10 UTC and incremental backups are done at 22:10 UTC on every day-of-week from Monday through Saturday.
+Full backups are done every sunday at 23:20 UTC and incremental backups are done at 23:35 UTC on every day-of-week from Monday through Saturday.

 ## Versioning and retention